chrismo/platform-ws-services/JOURNAL.md

 Got through README with a success seed, run and curl.
 The output is slightly different than the README had, so I've updated that.

+---

+Digging into testing more, seems using build tags to create seed data is a bit wonky to me.
+Maybe it's a community/golang thing. "wonky" => not a clear declaration of intent.
+Seeding a dev database isn't a test.

+And, confirmed `go test` says no tests found.
+Awesome! :|

+---

+In the README, I changed "deployment type" to "deployment" in the sentence describing what a Check is because as I understand it so far, each deployment may have many alerts/checks/incidents (presuming these are synonymous so far)?
+A deployment type says to me that we record different categories of deployments, but I see nothing other than instances of deployments so far.

+If those three terms are synonymous, that could use some unification.